1. General Regulations

 1.4 Failure of Parking & Transit to strictly enforce any parking regulation shall not be construed as a waiver for the future enforcement of the regulation.

-1.5 Tickets are sent via KU-registered email or placed on vehicles at time of issuance.
+1.5 Tickets are sent via KU-registered email and/or placed on vehicles at time of issuance.
 Parking & Transit is not responsible for emails not read by recipient or tickets removed from vehicles thereafter.
 If a ticket is issued to a student, FERPA prohibits us from discussing the situation with anyone other than the student.
 Tickets issued to non-students may not be discussed with anyone other than the person cited.